agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/potential.rst

 Potential and Instantiation
 ============================

-:py:class:`pyAgrum.Potential` is a multi-dimensional array with a :py:class:`pyAgrum.DiscreteVariable` associated to each dimension.
+:py:class:`pyAgrum.base.Potential` is a multi-dimensional array with a :py:class:`pyAgrum.base.DiscreteVariable` associated to each dimension.
 It is used to represent probabilities and utilities tables in aGrUMs' multidimensional (graphical) models with some conventions.

 * The data are stored by iterating over each variable in the sequence.